hardyoyo/code4lib19-serverspec-workshop/PITCHME.md

 @fa[envelope] hpottinger@library.ucla.edu

 Note:
 Hi, welcome, thanks for coming.
+The title of this talk is Wait, what?
+Getting your bearings with ServerSpec, I'm Hardy Pottinger, I'm one of the Digial Library Software Developers at UCLA Library.
+The main theme of this talk is...

 ---
 # We are constantly learning about our environment